-Massachusetts currently has the only enforceable state law to protect all dogs and cats from being subjected to devocalization.
+Massachusetts and Maryland currently have the only enforceable state laws to protect all dogs and cats from being subjected to devocalization.
 Other state laws are smokescreens.
 Some good legislation was defeated by veterinary associations, which used AVMA’s “final alternative” position to justify this unjustifiable cruelty.

 DON'T LET THIS BRUTALITY CONTINUE!

 It’s obvious that some vets devocalize dogs and cats because it’s profitable.
 Others won’t devocalize but oppose banning it anyway.
 It could be they fear these laws would lead to prohibition of other unnecessary, mutilating surgeries.

 Tell the AVMA: There is no ethical reason to cut vocal cords just to stifle an animal’s voice—ever.